guimagalhaes/backdoorGolang/README.md

 ## Client

-Use netcat (It is used the 'localhost:23000' address hardcoded for now):
+It is used the 'localhost:23000' address hardcoded for now.
+The intention is to have network interface detection and auto selection of available network port range.
+Use netcat:

 ```bash
 netcat localhost 23000